rethinkdb/rethinkdb/scripts/migration/README.md

 you ran the `import_export.rb --export` command, or else specify the directory to read from with `import_export.rb --import DIR`.
-You will also have to specify the directory if you exported from more than one RethinkDB cluster. **NOTE: If any of your tables have a nonstandard primary key (anything except `id`), you need to tell the script about the nonstandard keys while importing.
+You will also have to specify the directory if you exported from more than one RethinkDB cluster.

+**NOTE: If any of your tables use a nonstandard primary key (anything except `id`), you need to tell the script about the nonstandard keys while importing.
 (We stupidly forgot to build a way to fetch the primary key of a table into the original RDB protocol; this will be fixed in future versions.)